 The customer service experience that you provide is responsible for either customer loyalty or customer loss.

-Therefore, every customer is invaluable and should be treated as such.
-However, it’s not always about going the extra mile – communication is key to understanding your customers’ challenges to provide a solution.
-For this reason, the customer is always right and should be held as a benchmark of customer service excellence.
+Every customer is invaluable and should be treated as such.
+It’s not just about going the extra mile – communication is key to understanding your customers’ challenges and providing a solution.
+That’s why “the customer is always right” should be held as a benchmark of customer service excellence.

 5. New Revenue Avenues